POTS Flare-Up: Triggers, Symptoms, & How to Cope

 - Brain fog and difficulty concentrating

-Flare-ups vary widely: for some people, they’re brief and mild, while for others, they can be severe and long-lasting.
+Flare-ups vary widely: for some individuals, they may be brief and mild, while for others they may be more severe and long-lasting.

 How long do POTS flare-ups typically last?